WHAT WE DO

 In response to the COVID-19 pandemic, members of The Ahimsa Collective are collaborating with a new network called Mutual Aid & Restorative Justice (MARJ).
-MARJ was started by a coalition of people in the Bay Area of California who work with survivors of violence, trauma, and crime, and with currently and formerly incarcerated people.
+MARJ was started by a coalition of people in the Bay Area of California.
 It is a network for everyone, regardless of geographic location, with a focus on those impacted by violence and trauma, crime survivors, formerly incarcerated people, and those with incarcerated loved ones.
 In addition to matching people for one-on-one calls, we offer weekly online check-in circles, support for those experiencing harm in the moment, local grocery drop-offs in the Bay Area, and, when possible, modest financial assistance to those in need.

-This is a 16 month circle program in California prisons that utilizes restorative practices to explore participants’ relationship to intimate violence – which includes family abuse, sexual violence and domestic violence.
-Drawing on a restorative justice practices and trauma healing philosophy in a supportive setting, we explore topics such as trauma, resiliency, accountability, gender socialization, structural and historical conditions of violence, shame and worth, breaking silence, cycles of offense, and impact on victims/survivors.
-In each session, we talk in Circle, process in small groups, are presented with concepts and utilize experiential exercises.
-Sometimes we interact with guest speakers and survivors of violent crime.
+This is a 16 month circle program in California prisons where participants’ explore their relationship to intimate violence – which includes family abuse, sexual violence and domestic violence.
+Drawing on a restorative justice practices and trauma healing philosophy in a supportive setting, we explore topics such as trauma, resiliency, accountability, gender socialization, structural and historical conditions of violence, shame and worth, breaking silence, cycles of harm, and impact on victims/survivors.
+In each session, we talk in circle, process in small groups, are presented with concepts and utilize experiential exercises.
+We interact with guest speakers and survivors of violent crime.
 Our circles are co-facilitated by incarcerated leaders and free facilitators.

-This program is currently operating in Valley State Prison, the Substance Abuse Treatment Facility (SATF), Avenal and soon Mule Creek Prison.
+Realize is currently operating at Valley State Prison, the Substance Abuse Treatment Facility (SATF), Avenal State Prison and Mule Creek State Prison.

 Victim Offender Dialogues (VODs)